 When your website is in infancy, it is best to monetize it with AdSense.
 AdSense is a huge ad network that has the capability of monetizing almost all kinds of sites.
 The demand for ad inventory comes from numerous small and medium businesses and that’s a good starting point.
 Also, Google sends the demand from numerous Google Certified Ad Networks which helps in keeping your CPM higher.

 Once your website starts generating more than 200K page views, start exploring the alternatives to AdSense.
-By trying the alternatives, you will be validating whether Case 2 exists for your site.
+By trying the alternatives like programmatic display, you will be validating whether Case 2 exists for your site.
 Depending on the niche of your website or the geography of your audience, some smaller ad networks can outperform AdSense on your site.
 But you have to try them to validate it.

 When your ad network has advertisers who are looking for an audience in the same niche as yours, then there are higher conversion rates.
 All such advertisers will strongly compete to show ads on your site because it has the right target audience.
 There are many niche ad networks, for example, there is Gay Ad Network specialized for LGBTQ audience, Decibel for audiophile audience, Gourmet Ads for food content consumers, etc. You have to find an ad network that specializes in your niche and is ready to monetize your traffic.